mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 This is not an all-inclusive list of the statistically significant variables, but these were the most interesting to interpret.

 After the Negative Binomial model was interpreted, a K-Means Cluster analysis was performed to further understand how the datapoints relate to one another.
-Using this method, school shootings were divided into three types and the findings from this model were generally confirmed.
+Using this method, school shootings were divided into three types and the findings from the statistical model were generally confirmed.

 ## Key Findings
 - Resource officers on campus lead to higher casualties, except in high-poverty schools, all esle constant.